 28. Number and Gender: All nouns and personal pronouns relating thereto shall be read and construed as the number and gender may require and the verb shall be read and construed as agreeing with the noun and pronoun.

+29. Counterparts: This Agreement may be executed in any number of separate counterparts, each of which is deemed an original, but all of which together are deemed to be one and the same agreement.
+A signed copy of this Agreement delivered by email or other means of electronic transmission is deemed to have the same legal effect as delivery of an original signed copy of this Agreement.

-29. Registrations: Neither the preparation, execution nor any registrations or filings with respect hereto, shall bind the Assignee to make an advance under the Mortgage.
+30 Registrations: Neither the preparation, execution nor any registrations or filings with respect hereto, shall bind the Assignee to make an advance under the Mortgage.

-30. Receipt of Copy: The Assignor acknowledges receipt of a copy of this Agreement.
+31. Receipt of Copy: The Assignor acknowledges receipt of a copy of this Agreement.